vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_creditcardfraud_ml_lof_plot_1.html

 We can catch outliers with a neighbors score.
 Again, the main problem with these sorts of algorithms is that what they have in precision, they lack in speed, which makes them unsuitable for scoring new data.
-This is why it's important to focus on scalable techniques like ``k-means``.
+This is why it's important to focus on scalable techniques like :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans`.

 Other Techniques
 +++++++++++++++++